Spokane to Glacier Road Trip: 5-Day Adventure

 As we were transitioning to slow travel, it made a perfect sense to spend the rest of the day enjoying rural Idaho at Grandma’s Cozy Farmhouse.
 The snug place is worth a visit whether you road-trip from Glacier to Spokane or simply planning a relaxed weekend getaway from Spokane.

-Day 5 of the 5-Day Road Trip from Spokane to Glacier National Park
+Road Trip from Spokane to Glacier National Park: Day 5

 Drive time from Pinehurst to Spokane: 1 hour 5 minutes

-It’s the last day on the remarkable Spokane – Glacier road trip.
+It’s the last day of the memorable road trip.
 Depending on the time left, you can sleep in, explore the nearby area, or get back on the road and drive to Spokane.

 Stop 1: Lake Coeur d’Alene, Idaho